 And Dr. Schultz is one to trust, being that he's creator of BeautyRx by Dr. Schultz.

 We know it's tempting to squeeze and pick at any zits that happen to show up on your face, but don't.

-"Manage acne gently, with help from your dermatologist, not your fingertips," said Krant.
+"Manage acne gently, with help from your dermatologist, not your fingertips," says Dr. Krant.
 "Anything you pick and and try to solve yourself will only last much longer and risk being permanently scarred.
 The right dermatologist can help you with an easy, ongoing preventive regimen that will help more."

 Hilling recommends using a natural resurfacing agent such as glycolic acid to gently dissolve dead surface skin cells so they can be replaced with new, plump ones.